RixGem/ProgressPath/README.md

 - A new inspirational quote appears on the homepage each day
 - Quotes cover personal growth, learning, and philosophical wisdom
 - The same quote displays throughout the day for consistency
-- Quotes automatically rotate at midnight
+- Quotes automatically rotate at midnight (via Vercel Cron)

 ### Books Dashboard
-1. Click \"Add Book\" to add a new book to your collection
+1. Click "Add Book" to add a new book to your collection
 2. Fill in the book details (title, author, progress percentage)
 3. Add optional information:
    - Genre/Category